rauschenberger/palasso/README.md

 ## Sparse regression with paired covariates

-The paired lasso is designed for settings where each covariate in one set is paired with a covariate in the other set (leading to a one-to-one correspondence between two covariate sets).
+The paired lasso is designed for situations where each covariate in one set forms a pair with a covariate in the other set (i.e., settings with a one-to-one correspondence between two covariate sets).

 ## Installation